How abortion laws in the U.S. compare to those in other countries

 [What to know about the Texas abortion law]

-The U.S. Supreme Court has ruled to keep the new Texas law in place while legal challenges continue.
-Antiabortion activists hailed the decision as a major victory toward their efforts to overturn Roe v.
+The United States Supreme Court has ruled to keep the new Texas law in place while legal challenges continue.
+Antiabortion activists have hailed the decision as a major victory toward their efforts to overturn Roe v.
 Wade and outlaw abortion in other parts of the country.
-Last Wednesday, similar legislation to ban most abortions was proposed in Florida.
+Last week, similar legislation to ban most abortions was proposed in Florida.

-A Washington Post analysis looked at how the U.S. overall, as well as the new Texas abortion legislation, compare to other parts of the world.
+A Washington Post analysis looked at how the United States overall, as well as the new Texas abortion law, compare to other parts of the world.

 Understanding legality versus access

 Legality is one thing.
 Access on the ground can look very different.
-Many European countries limit on-request abortions to the first trimester, which is more restrictive than much of the United States.
+Many European countries limit on-request abortions to the first trimester, more restrictive than much of the United States.
 Antiabortion groups say U.S. laws are too liberal when compared with the rest of the world.

-“Currently, the U.S. is an extreme outlier in abortion law and policy,” said Denise Harle, senior counsel for the Alliance Defending Freedom, which supports antiabortion policies.
-She added that the U.S. is one of the few countries that allows the abortion of a child “who can hear her mother’s heartbeat.”
-The United States is one of less-than a dozen countries that allows abortions after 20 weeks of pregnancy on any grounds.
+“Currently, the U.S. is an extreme outlier in abortion law and policy,” said Denise Harle, senior counsel for the Alliance Defending Freedom, a nonprofit organization that supports antiabortion policies.
+She added that the United States is one of the few countries that allows the abortion of a child “who can hear her mother’s heartbeat.”

-“I think very few Americans realize just how radical and out-of-step America’s abortion laws are in comparison to the rest of the world,” said Angelina B. Nguyen, an associate scholar at the Charlotte Lozier Institute.
+The United States is one of less than a dozen countries that allows abortions after 20 weeks of pregnancy on any grounds.
+“I think very few Americans realize just how radical and out-of-step America’s abortion laws are in comparison to the rest of the world,” said Angelina Nguyen, an associate scholar at the Charlotte Lozier Institute.

-But in Europe many countries offer broad exceptions after the first three months for socioeconomic reasons like unemployment, medical issues like fetal impairment, or social issues like the age of the mother during her pregnancy.
+But in Europe, many countries offer broad exceptions after the first three months for socioeconomic reasons like unemployment, medical issues like fetal impairment, or social issues like the age of the mother.

 Mark Levels, a professor of health at Maastricht University who studied the development of abortion laws over four decades, said that in places like the Netherlands where abortion on request is available until the fetus is viable, most abortions still take place in the first trimester.

-He attributed this fact to the combination of widespread availability of effective modern contraceptives, such as birth control pills, and a culture that openly talks about sex and provides sex education.
-“If you really want to ban abortion, the one thing that you can do is provide contraceptives freely and openly, and be open about it,” Levels said in an interview with The Post.
+He attributed this fact to the combination of widespread availability of effective contraceptives, like birth control pills, and a culture that openly talks about sex and provides sexual education.
+“If you really want to ban abortion, the one thing that you can do is provide contraceptives freely and openly, and be open about it,” Levels told The Post.

 Yet liberal abortion laws do not necessarily mean abortions are easily accessible.
 There are countries with procedural barriers including doctor approval, parental consent and mandatory waiting periods.
 In Germany, women must receive counseling and wait three days to get an abortion.
-In the Netherlands, the waiting period is five days so that, according to a governmental website, “you can think carefully about your decision.”
+In the Netherlands, the waiting period is five days so that, according to a government website, “you can think carefully about your decision.”

 “The enabling legal environment is really just the first step toward enabling people to actually exercise reproductive autonomy and to access safe abortion care,” said Katherine Mayall, the director of strategic initiatives at the Center for Reproductive Rights, which advocates for expanded abortion access worldwide.

-“Making access to abortion a reality for people across the globe requires so much more,” she added.
-This includes policies that cover the cost of abortion services and integrate it into the health care system and societal measures that destigmatize abortion.
+“Making access to abortion a reality for people across the globe requires so much more,” Mayall added.
+This includes policies that cover the cost of abortion services and integrate it into the health care system and societal measures that destigmatize the procedure.

-In countries where abortion is legal, or decriminalized, women still face obstacles to access.
-A March 2020 study found that in Italy, where abortion is legal, access can still be limited because 71 percent of gynecologists are registered as conscientious objectors.
-This allows them to refuse abortions due to moral or religious beliefs.
-And while abortion was decriminalized in South Korea in January, it is not clear if the procedure is widely available.
+Even countries where abortion is legal, or decriminalized, women can still face obstacles to access.
+A 2020 study found that in Italy, where abortion is legal, access can still be limited because over 70 percent of gynecologists are registered as conscientious objectors.
+This designation allows them to refuse abortions due to moral or religious beliefs.
+And while abortion was decriminalized in South Korea in January, it is not clear if the procedure is widely available to those seeking it.

 Expanding abortion rights worldwide